AntoineAssal/Postman-Challenges/30-Day-Challenge/Day-07-Debugging/MySolution/README.md

 # Day 7 : Debugging

 ## The BuildUp
-Make a `GET` request called `apod`
+Make a `GET` request called `apod`:

 ```HTTPS
 https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY&count=10
 ```

-Now we want to have a script to output the title of each image to console
+Now we need a script that logs the title of each image to the console:

 ```js
 let pics = pm.response.json()